5 Tips For Working From Home

-With the coronavirus pandemic pushing so many people to all of a sudden work at home, it can be a daunting and confusing change in your work life.
+With the coronavirus pandemic pushing so many people to work at home, it's been a daunting and confusing change in your work life.
 Do I wear pyjamas?
 Can I work on the couch?
 Yay, I can finally get through that washing pile in the laundry!

 Hold up.
 Before you get all excited about working in your ugg boots, there are a few things you need to consider to make the most of this new situation.
 Yes, you’re at home - with all the distractions that come with it - so it’s even more important to set yourself up for success.